Hypochlorite: As oxidizing agents

-Hypochlorite is a sufficiently strong oxidiser to convert Mn(III) to Mn(V) during the Jacobsen epoxidation reaction and to convert Ce^{3+} to Ce^{4+}.
+Hypochlorite is a sufficiently strong oxidiser to convert Mn(III) to Mn(V) during the Jacobsen epoxidation reaction and to convert Ce(3+) to Ce(4+).

-This oxidising power is what makes them effective bleaching agents and disinfectants.
+This oxidising power is what makes hypochlorite compounds effective bleaching agents and disinfectants.

 In organic chemistry, hypochlorites can be used to oxidise primary alcohols to carboxylic acids.

 As chlorinating agents

 Hypochlorite salts can also serve as chlorinating agents.
 For example, they convert phenols to chlorophenols.
 Calcium hypochlorite converts piperidine to N-chloropiperidine.

 Related oxyanions

 Chlorine can be the nucleus of oxyanions with oxidation states of −1, +1, +3, +5, or +7.
-Chlorine can also assume oxidation state +4 as seen in the neutral compound chlorine dioxide ClO_{2}.
+Chlorine can also assume oxidation state +4 as seen in the neutral compound chlorine dioxide ClO2.